lmiller1990/design-pattenrns-for-vuejs/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

-# Truly Modular Components with v-model
+# Modular Components, v-model, and the Strategy Pattern

 You can find the completed source code in the [GitHub repository under examples/reusable-date-time](https://github.com/lmiller1990/design-patterns-for-vuejs-source-code):
 \newline